Updated May 16, 2023

 5. MySQL TRUNCATE with Some Other Examples

-We have some more examples to explain the TRUNCATE() function and its importance in MySQL to trim the specific decimal places of a number.
+We have more examples to explain the TRUNCATE() function and its importance in MySQL to trim the specific decimal places of a number.

 SELECT TRUNCATE(251.315, -2);